Types of Noise in Communication are Physical, Physiological, Psychological, Semantic, and Cultural.

 2. Physiological Noise in Communication

 Physiological noise is a barrier created by the communicator’s physical condition.
-Usually, physical illness and weakness produce physical noise, and this noise is an obstacle to effective communication.
+Usually, physical illness and weakness usually produce physical noise, which is an obstacle to effective communication.

 Example of Physiological Noise